B-Aldridge/sql-challenge/README.md

 # Data Analysis

-Results can be found in the EmployeeSQL folder and code can be found in the Queries SQL file.
+Results can be found in the Output folder and code can be found in the Queries SQL file.